Tencent/rapidjson/doc/sax.md

 `Reader` converts (parses) JSON into events. `Writer` does exactly the opposite.
 It converts events into JSON.

 `Writer` is very easy to use.
-If your application only need to converts some data into JSON, it may be a good choice of using `Writer` directly, instead of building a `Document` and then stringifying it with a `Writer`.
+If your application only need to converts some data into JSON, it may be a good choice to use `Writer` directly, instead of building a `Document` and then stringifying it with a `Writer`.

 In `simplewriter` example, we do exactly the reverse of `simplereader`.